Night view of the Basilica St Peter in Rome, Italy

 7. Uncover the Secrets of Castel Sant’Angelo

-The historic Castel Sant’Angelo (Castle of the Angel) was originally the Mausoleum of Hadrian.
-It was transformed into a fortress and castle by popes – with even a discreet tunnel linking this historic fortress directly to Vatican City.
+The historic Castel Sant’Angelo (Castle of the Angel) was originally Hadrian’s Mausoleum.
+The popes transformed it into a fortress and castle, with even a discreet tunnel linking it directly to Vatican City.
 Now, it stands proud as a museum with age-old frescoes and a selection of medieval weapons.

-Adjacent to it is the Pons Aelius bridge, also designed by Hadrian.
+Adjacent to it is the Pons Aelius bridge, which Hadrian designed.
 As you walk this bridge from Rome’s center, you’ll be greeted by angel statues, a Baroque touch.
 Each presents instruments from the Passion of Christ.

 From the top of the castle, you’ll be treated to a charming cafe with views of the Vatican.